vilnius-leopold/kbam/README.md

 ======

 ## Description
-K'bam! is MySQL query string builder, featuring statement chaining and ?-escaping.
+K'bam! is MySQL query string builder featuring statement chaining, nesting and sanatization.
+K'bam is still in developement but you can test it already.
+I'd be happy about your feedback.

 ### What it does